How to Sell on eBay For Beginners

 As you can see, most of those Jordans sold for over 100 bucks.
 You can compare any item this way.
 Once you do that, you gauge your starting price.

 This is where a lot of eBay sellers get frustrated.
-Hell, I used to get frustrated a lot with shipping too.
-When it comes to shipping, you have two options.
-You can either charge a flat shipping rate or calculate the shipping.
-If you are a beginner, I highly suggest you ship everything flat rate.
+Hell, I used to get frustrated a lot with shipping, too.
+When it comes to shipping, you have three options.
+You can offer free shipping, charge a flat shipping rate, or calculate the shipping.
+If you are a beginner, I suggest you ship everything at a flat rate.
 You can find more information about this on the USPS website.

-If you plan to calculate shipping, research that you get a scale.
+Suppose you plan to calculate shipping research, and you get a scale.
 In the past, I used to estimate some of my shipping prices.
-That was not a smart thing to do.
+That was not an intelligent thing to do.
 I lost money on several occasions.
 Below is a scale that is similar to the one that I have.

 I hope this post on how to sell on eBay for beginners answers some of your questions.
-If you need specific help feel free to join my Facebook group, My Money Chronicles, Inner Circle.
+If you need specific help, please join my Facebook group, My Money Chronicles, Inner Circle.
 We talk about eBay in there all the time.

-This post is pretty much a beginner’s guide for eBay.
-I know that you may need more info.
+This post is a beginner’s guide to eBay.
+You may need more info.
 I recently recorded a webinar titled eBay for Starters.
 In the 30-minute webinar, I go into more detail on how to sell on eBay for beginners.
 The webinar is free.
 Go here to view it today.

 Below, I have a few more eBay resources for you.